-- If we are unable to obtain and maintain patent and other intellectual property protection for our product candidates and technology, or if the scope of protection obtained is not sufficiently broad or robust, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our product candidates and technology may be adversely affected. - Obtaining and maintaining our patent rights depends on compliance with various procedural, document submission, fee payment and other requirements imposed by government patent agencies. - Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time. - Intellectual property rights do not necessarily address all potential threats to the competitive advantages maintained by our business.
+- If we are unable to obtain and maintain patent and other intellectual property protection for our product candidates and technology, or if the scope of protection obtained is not sufficiently broad or robust, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our product candidates and technology may be adversely affected. - Obtaining and maintaining our patent rights depends on compliance with various procedural, document submission, fee payment and other requirements imposed by government patent agencies and we may be unsuccessful in complying with such requirements. - Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time. - Even if we are successful in obtaining and maintaining robust intellectual property rights, such protections do not necessarily address all potential threats to the competitive advantages maintained by our business.